World Chess Championship 1896–1897

 The World Chess Championship 1896–1897 was a match for the World Chess Championship, contested between Emanuel Lasker and Wilhelm Steinitz.
 It was played in Moscow between November 6, 1896, and January 14, 1897.
 Lasker won by a score of 10 wins to 2 (with 5 draws), thus retaining his title.

+Background

 Lasker had won the world title from Steinitz in 1894, and this was his first time defending the world title.
 At the Saint Petersburg 1895–96 chess tournament, Steinitz came second behind Lasker, ahead of other potential challengers Harry Nelson Pillsbury and Mikhail Chigorin.
 This allowed Steinitz to raise support for a rematch.

 Results

 The first player to win 10 games would be champion.
 Lasker won by 10 games to 2, with 5 draws.